Huber rings and valuation spectra: Valuation theory

 \subsection{Example:\ $\Cont(\Cp\lr w)$}

-In the final section of our second lecture, we re-visit continuous valuations on $\Cp \lr w$.
+In the final section of our second lecture, we revisit continuous valuations on $\Cp \lr w$.
 We explain an instance of specialization in $\Cont(\Cp\lr w)$, illustrate the support map, and introduce Huber's model for the closed unit disc.

 Let $A=\Cp\lr w$, which is a topological ring with the topology endowed from the Gauss norm $\bval_1 = \bnorm_{\Gauss}$.
 The valuations on $A$ listed in Example \ref{example:tate-algebra} are continuous.
 We re-list them. \begin{enumerate}[label=(\roman*)] \item If $\alpha \in \OCp$, then $\val{f(x_\alpha)} = \norm{f(\alpha)}_p$ defines a point $x_\alpha \in \Cont(A)$. \item If $r \leq 1$, the $r$-Gauss norm $\val{f(x_r)} = \val{f}_r$ defines a point $x_r \in \Cont(A)$. \item We also have $x_{1^-} \in \Cont(A)$ given by $\val{f(x_{1^-})} = \val{f}_{1^-}$, where on non-zero $f$ we have